itsCyriac/container-security/README.md

 ### To use the tool
 + clone the repository
 + Give permission to the **installer.sh** by running _chmod +x installer.sh_
-+ then run the command _./installer.sh_ ; This will insatall all the necessary tools and dependancies to run the tool.
++ then run the command _./installer.sh_ ; This will install all the necessary tools and dependancies to run the tool.
 + Once the installer script runs;
 + give permisssion to **scanner.sh** by running _chmod +x scanner.sh_
 + The tool can be then used by the command _./scanner.sh_